-Essentially, if there’s a scene being filmed, and Joe only has squiggly lines beside his name, the editor knows that the specific scene has no shots with Joe on camera.
+If a scene is shot and Joe only has squiggly lines beside his name, the editor knows that the specific scene has no shots with Joe on camera.

 Daily reports prepared for the production team.
 The report will also include a breakdown of the script pages and scenes.
 The script supervisor logs how long each take is from action to cut.
 Most production reports will also contain information from the previous day as well as what still needs to be done.
 Though there is much information put on the production report, its main use is to track timing.

-In terms of getting a job as a script supervisor, Margolis says there’s lots of opportunity and experience is key to getting assigned to big projects.
+Margolis says there’s lots of opportunity in becoming a script supervisor.
+Experience is key to getting on big projects.

 “You should always contact IATSE because there is a real demand for script supervisors.
 We don’t have enough because there are so many productions going on, but you also have to be qualified.
 They’re not gonna take people with no experience.”
 Margolis continues: “In order to be qualified you have to start taking courses.
 Or you can find a script supervisor you wanna mentor with.”